 Mid 1800’s, Northern Elm, Shanxi.
 Quality construction with beautiful carved antiquity designs; drawer slides out at each end; excellent condition.

 34½” h.
 76¾” w.
 15” d.

 This table, with outstanding construction and superb carvings of auspicious motifs, shows it was made for a scholar/official, someone of the elite class.
 It is sourced from Shanxi and was collected in the1990s when China opened to the outside world.
-It is difficult to find a magnificent table like this today.
+It is quite rare today to find an antique table of this quality and beauty.
 It is all-original and is in excellent condition due to its location in northern China, guarded by the Great Wall nearby from wars and their ravages, and the relatively dry climate in that region that helps in preserving wood furniture.